Derek Anderson (basketball)

 Derek Lamont Anderson (born July 18, 1974) is an American former professional basketball player and current coach.
 He played eleven seasons in the National Basketball Association (NBA).

 College career

-Anderson is a graduate of Doss High School and was an All-Star in the state of Kentucky.
+Anderson is a graduate of Doss High School in Louisville, Kentucky, and was an All-Star in the state of Kentucky.
 Anderson played college basketball at the Ohio State University and the University of Kentucky.
 In 1996, Anderson helped the University of Kentucky win the NCAA Men's Basketball Championship as part of a team that featured nine future NBA players under their coach Rick Pitino.
 Anderson went on to graduate from the University of Kentucky in 1997 with a degree in pharmacy.

 Professional career

 Despite missing much of his senior season at Kentucky due to a torn anterior cruciate ligament (ACL), Anderson was selected by the Cleveland Cavaliers with the 13th overall pick in to the 1997 NBA draft.
 In his debut game on October 31, 1997, Anderson recorded 6 points, 3 rebounds, 1 block and 1 steal as the Cavaliers fell short to the Houston Rockets 86 - 94.

 Anderson started the first 10 games of his career and had averages of 10 points, 3.9 rebounds and 2.7 assists in 35.2 minutes per game.
 After that tenth game, however, he started only three of the remaining 56 games of the season, as he lost his starting small forward spot to teammate Cedric Henderson.

 He played for Cleveland from 1997 to 1999.
 He was the last Cavalier to wear #23 before LeBron James.

 On August 4, 1999, he was traded by the Cleveland Cavaliers along with Johnny Newman to the L.A.
 Clippers for Lamond Murray.
 Anderson was ranked 7th in the NBA in free throw percentage (.877) in 1999–2000.

 Exactly one year later, on August 4, 2000, Anderson signed as a free agent with the San Antonio Spurs.
 He was the starting shooting guard for the Spurs that entire 2000 - 2001 season and averaged 15.5 points, 4.4 rebounds, and 3.7 assists in 34.9 minutes per game.
 He helped the Spurs finish with a 58 - 24 record as they reached the Western Conference Finals that season.